 2.4.15 Another key output from DMRB Stage 1 was the SEA Monitoring Framework (MF).
 This requires each A9 Dualling project team to clearly record recommendations as to how key environmental issues would be considered and managed through each later stage of the DMRB design and assessment process.
-The SEA MF for Project 8, Dalwhinnie to Crubenmore, is provided as Appendix 2.2 (Volume 2) to this ES.
+The SEA MF for Project 7, Glen Garry to Dalwhinnie, is provided as Appendix 2-2 (Volume 2) to this ES.
 It documents how the SEA identified constraints and issues have been addressed throughout the DMRB Stage 2 and Stage 3 design and environmental assessments.